 In the very next paragraph, the prophet Isaiah confirmed my premonition.

 Along this journey we encounter many people.
 As a follower of Jesus I am called to love them.
-My life, my words, and my relationships are to marked by patience, kindness, and gentleness.
+My life, my words, and my relationships are to be marked by patience, kindness, and gentleness.
 This does not mean, however, that I am to be naive and foolish.
 Jesus told His followers “be as shrewd as serpents and as innocent as doves.”
-Most people don’t even know that quote. let alone have it memorized.
+Most people don’t even know that quote, let alone have it memorized.
 It doesn’t get artistically posted on Pinterest.
 I’ve never heard a sermon preached on that one.
 But it’s important.
 Loving kindness without wisdom and discernment becomes foolishness.

 My thoughts go to a person I know whose life has been marked by a long string of bad relationships.
 Out of a desire to be loving and kind to others in need, this person has attracted a string of crazy makers into their life.
 Like Hezekiah, I’ve watched them open up the treasures of their heart and life to others who are only too happy to take advantage.
 The crazy makers tragically raid this person’s being through manipulation and they don’t realize it until much injury of life and soul has occurred.